Former Lloyds Banking Group CIO: Your days as a 'fixer' are long gone

 “There’s massive disruption with individual impact.
 At Lloyd's, it started with prices and we had to survive…our approach to get ourselves back on [track].

-“We were owned by the government, we had to pay all of our debt, we paid five per cent dividend, we took a customer journey approach, we improved out MPS and revenue.
+“We were owned by the government, we had to pay all of our debt, we paid five per cent dividend, we took a customer journey approach, we improved out NPS and revenue.
 But we also learned an awful lot.”

 Mahjour advises that organisations should undertake technology projects in chunks over the next three to five years.
 Making big transformational changes at once is quite risk in a highly regulated environment and "the change agenda would be big," he says.